Summer School: Danish Language Course – cancelled

-The Department of Nordic Studies and Linguistics is offering a 3-week intensive Danish language summer course from 5 to 27 August 2019.
+The Department of Nordic Studies and Linguistics is offering a 3-week intensive Danish language summer course.
 The courses consist of classes in the morning and an optional cultural activities programme in the afternoon.

 The courses in Danish as a Foreign Language for international students at the University of Copenhagen consist of intensive language instruction classes.
 Danish is studied and taught as a foreign language for communicative as well as academic purposes.